drmercer/webext-csp-issue-repro-oct2024/README.md

 > [!NOTE]
 >
-> This issues was fixed. 🎉 See this Chromium issue: https://issues.chromium.org/issues/363027634
+> This issue was fixed. 🎉 See this Chromium issue: https://issues.chromium.org/issues/363027634

 This reproduces an issue that started happening in Chromium 130, I believe.